 Some of the functionalities that have been added to the Command Centre are a Skype capability, USSD system enhancements, an SMS conversation manager and Geocoding system.

-The Skype capability will enable people to make use of sign language when contacting the centre; the USSD system will enable people to use the system to relay information; the SMS conversations manager will enable literate people to communicate with social workers via SMS, and Geocoding system to track and monitor caller location that will help with linking victims of gender-based violence to their nearest shelters.
+The Skype capability will enable people to make use of sign language when contacting the centre via video calling; the USSD system will enable people to use the system to relay information; the SMS conversations manager will enable literate people to communicate with social workers via SMS, and Geocoding system to track and monitor caller location that will help with linking victims of gender-based violence to their nearest shelters.

-With the introduction of these elements to the Gender-Based Violence Command Centre, callers from anywhere in the country will now be able to receive counselling and assistance from trained social worker via the centre's Skype and toll-free number, 0800 428 428.
-People can also send a 'please call me' to *120*7867# and members of the deaf community can skype ‘help me GBV’.
+With the introduction of these elements to the Gender-Based Violence Command Centre, callers from anywhere in the country will now be able to receive counselling and assistance from trained social workers via the centre's Skype and toll-free number, 0800 428 428.
+People can also send a 'please call me' to *120*7867# and members of the deaf community can Skype the contact ‘Helpme GBV’.
+People with a hearing impediment can SMS Help to 31531.
+The Centre is able to refer calls directly to SAPS (10111) and field social workers who can respond to victims of gender-based violence.

 The Greater Nelspruit Rape Intervention (GRIP) has successfully intervened to lives of more than 50 000 survivors of sexual assault and domestic violence.